 There is more than one way to start a fire using parts from your phone – but they all have to do with the battery.

-To try any of these techniques for igniting a fire with your phone, you’ll first need to take the battery out completely.
+You’ll first need to take the battery out completely to try any of these techniques for igniting a fire with your phone.

 Technique 1: Battery and Steel Wool